jayshah5696/pravah/README.md

     ```

 3. **Set up environment variables**:
-    Create a `.env` file in the root directory and add your API keys:
+    Create a `.env` file in the root directory and add your API keys.
+Depending on the models you wish to use, include the following keys:
     ```sh
     TVLY_API_KEY=your_tavily_api_key
     OPENAI_API_KEY=your_openai_api_key
+    COHERE_API_KEY=your_cohere_api_key  # Add this if you want to use Cohere models ANTHROPIC_API_KEY=your_anthropic_api_key  # Add this if you want to use Anthropic models
     ```

 4. **Set up DuckDB**:
     DuckDB is used for storing chat history.
 Install DuckDB using the following commands based on your operating system: